jezhumble/cdsite/_pages/about/talks.md

 title: Talks
 ---

 I've given a lot of talks on continuous delivery over the years.
 Some of them are included in this guide.
 You can find a list of some of the main ones below.
 I accept very few speaking engagements these days because of my work commitments, but I do occasionally speak at conferences and at companies (at my consulting day rate).
-My contact details are at the bottom of this page.

 ###Biography###